PADS: Plug-and-Play 3D Human Pose Analysis via Diffusion Generative Modeling: Related Work

-The versatility of diffusion models in modeling complex data distributions has led to remarkable achievements across various research domains, including visual content generation~\cite{rombach2022high}, as well as detection and segmentation~\cite{chen2023diffusiondet}.
-Recent applications have expanded to 3D vision tasks, such as 3D reconstruction~\cite{poole2022dreamfusion,shan2023diffusion} and motion generation~\cite{tevet2022human,yuan2023physdiff}.
+Diffusion models are a class of generative methods that model the underlying distribution over training samples.
+Their versatility in modeling complex data distributions has led to remarkable achievements across various research domains, including visual content generation~\cite{rombach2022high}, detection and segmentation~\cite{chen2023diffusiondet}.
+Recent applications have also expanded to 3D vision tasks, such as 3D reconstruction~\cite{poole2022dreamfusion,shan2023diffusion} and motion generation~\cite{tevet2022human,yuan2023physdiff}.

-Diffusion models not only excel in capturing unconditional data distribution but are also adept at modeling conditional ones.
-Based on the training strategy, these works can be divided into two categories.
-The first category is dedicated to optimizing the diffusion model from scratch via supervised learning.
-This setup facilitates controlled generation processes based on multiple conditions such as text~\cite{zhang2023adding}, pose~\cite{ma2023follow}, or other images~\cite{ho2022classifier}, etc. In the second paradigm, conditioning is introduced through Bayes' theorem where various techniques~\cite{choi2021ilvr,kawar2022denoising,chung2022diffusion,song2022pseudoinverse} are developed to inject conditions in the sampling process, generating samples from the target conditional distribution.
-Despite facing challenges in performance compared to supervised approaches, these "plug-and-play" methods are more desirable for practical use due to their superior generalization abilities.
+Recently, diffusion models have been extensively applied to inverse problems, particularly under the plug-and-play inference paradigm.
+In this context, inverse problems are formulated as sampling from conditional data distributions, with conditioning introduced via Bayes’ theorem.
+A variety of techniques~\cite{choi2021ilvr,kawar2022denoising,chung2022diffusion,song2022pseudoinverse} have been developed to incorporate observations into the sampling process, enabling the generation of samples from the target conditional distribution.
+However, the majority of existing work has focused on image processing tasks, such as inpainting, super-resolution, and deblurring, thereby limiting the generalization of these approaches to broader problem domains.
+In this work, we extend this framework to the domain of 3D human pose analysis, aiming to bridge this gap and demonstrate the broader applicability of diffusion-based inverse problem solvers.